o3de/community/process-docs-and-markdown/discord-moderation-guidelines.md

 As a Discord moderator, there are several useful tools that can help you carry out your role more effectively.
 Here are some examples:

 * **Discord bots** - Bots can automate tasks like muting, kicking, and banning users, as well as provide helpful features like moderation logs and message filtering.
-* C**hat filters** - These can automatically block messages containing certain words or phrases, making it easier to maintain a clean and respectful chat environment.
+* **Chat filters** - These can automatically block messages containing certain words or phrases, making it easier to maintain a clean and respectful chat environment.
 * **Role permissions** - By assigning different roles to users, you can control who has access to certain channels or commands, and limit the potential for abuse.
 * **Third-party apps** - Tools like Discord Nitro can enhance your Discord experience with additional features like custom emotes, themes, and more.
 * **Screen sharing** - This feature can be helpful for troubleshooting issues or demonstrating how to use a particular feature, and is especially useful for remote teams.